galaxyproject/training-material/topics/admin/tutorials/terraform/tutorial.md

 >      Enter a value:
 >    ```
 >
->    Here Terraform has detect that the userdata has changed.
+>    Here Terraform has detected that the userdata has changed.
 It cannot change this dynamically at runtime, only at boot time.
 So it decides that it must destroy and then replace that resource.
 >
 {:.hands_on}